Slavery in America: 9 Myths Debunked

 Myth #4 – Slavery was confined to the South

 Additionally, the North benefited enormously from the institution of slavery in the South.
 Serving as the nation’s upstream supply chain, many Northern businessmen and industrialists had sizable investments in cotton plantations in the South, which in turn fueled the various industries in the North.
-The North might not be as culpable as the South, but they were no saints.
+The North might not be as culpable as the South, but they were definitely far from being saints, as their actions (and/or inactions), in one way or the other, aided the perpetuation of slavery in our country for very long periods of time.

 Myth #5 –Only the elite in the South owned slaves